Mariana88/My-Elewa-Study-Journal/docs/ProjectNotes/Buddy.md

 - checklist

 - level up code reviewing
-  - prioritize goals for code review (e.g. catch bug? understand the way each other think?... think about what is the goal of one particular review)
+  - prioritize goals for code review (e.g. catch bug? understand the way each other think?... think about what is the goal of one particular review) (concrete take away)
   - use the app/ the perspective of the user to review (detect problems)
   - set up a timeframe (do them immediately)
   - copy to another repository / work in isolation (read code in a realistic environment)
-  - always aprove unless you can prove / trust team mates - believe they know what they are doing
+  - always aprove unless you can prove / trust team mates - believe they know what they are doing (general take away)
   - imagine your own solution before reviewing
   - make visual representations/diagrams (figure out/understand) what their code is doing (concrete take away)
   - every team or person is different (general take away)